 Dive into these 15 construction details from residential projects that have made use of steel structures and cladding.

 Whether built, written or drawn, the work of renowned architect, theorist and educator Peter Eisenman (born 11th August 1932) is characterized by Deconstructivism, with an interest in signs, symbols and the processes of making meaning always at the foreground.
-As such, Eisenman has been one of architecture's foremost theorists of recent decades; however he has also at times been a controversial figure in the architectural world, professing a disinterest in more pragmatic concerns such as environmental sustainability.
+As such, Eisenman has been one of architecture's foremost theorists of recent decades; however he has also at times been a controversial figure in the architectural world, professing a disinterest in many of the more pragmatic concerns that other architects engage in.

 From the beginning of time, human beings have gathered around the fire.
 The first settlements and huts included in their interior a small bonfire to cook and maintain the heat of its inhabitants.
 This tradition has continued to the present, and chimneys and fireplaces have developed into the most varied designs and forms, providing possibilities both inside and outside a home.

 To give you ideas for materials, structures, and spatial configurations, we present 35 remarkable meeting places around the fire.